 Borno state police confirmed that the mosque was hit by twin bombings but gave a lower toll of about 14 dead.
 Following the explosions, the mosque collapsed and injured “many people praying”, the police said in a statement.

-- Three killed in Boko Haram raid in northeast Nigeria
+- At least 10 killed in suicide blasts in Nigeria

 - Nigeria: Four suicide bombers kill 15 in Maiduguri, say police